home-assistant/developers.home-assistant/docs/review-process.md

    compatilibity code adjustments or small related bug fixes should be included in the PR.
 If you have new features that depend on the updated dependency, these can be added in a follow-up.
-This will also make CI iterations run a lot faster when reviewing the new features, as it restricts the tests to a single integration.
+This will also make CI iterations run a lot faster when reviewing the new features or larger bug fixes, as it restricts the tests to a single integration.
    Please also ensure that the PR description contains at least one (or multiple) of the
    following:
    - A link to the release notes of this package version, and all versions in between.